dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

 (No 'line' and 'col' , and no commas)

-So in order for the line number and columns to be parsed correctly you gave to use a variable called `errorformat`
+So in order for the line numbers and columns to be parsed correctly you have to use a variable called `errorformat`

 ```vim